kskrobas/npcl64/README.md

  */

 # npcl64
 The npcl is a program for nanocrystal models building and diffraction calculations.
 It has command line interface, with simple diagram plotting based on gnuplot.
 Code is based on standard c++(11 and higher) libraries hovewer was tested for Linux only.
+Calculations are supported by parralel computing with OpenMP library.

 Requirements: